forresttappan281/comp250/README.md

-a simple program to introduce me on the utilization of github repositories.
+a simple program to introduce github repositories.